UniCon: A Unified System for Efficient Robot Learning Transfers: Framework

 \minisection{Platform support} Simulation and hardware platforms are integrated uniformly as state readers and writers.
 Each platform adapter provides three callable blocks: \code{recv} for updating states, \code{send} for sending controls, and \code{close} for teardown, while automatically aligning parameters such as PID gains and DoF limits to ensure consistent control semantics~\citep{Chitta2017roscontrolAG}.
 Supported platforms are summarized in \tableautorefname~\ref{tab:platforms}.

-\minisection{Peripherals} We also incoporate frequently used peripheral tools and devices as plug-and-play CBs.
-Input devices such as joysticks~\citep{linuxinput2025} and VR~\citep{vuer} are supported with multiple implementations for coverage, while sensors including RGBD~\citep{realsense} cameras and LiDARs are connected either through platform proxy or standalone clients.
+\minisection{Peripherals} We also incorporate frequently used peripheral tools and devices as plug-and-play CBs.
+Input devices such as joysticks~\citep{linuxinput2025} and VR~\citep{vuer} are supported with multiple implementations for coverage, while sensors including RGBD~\citep{realsense} cameras and LiDARs are connected either through platform proxy or standalone clients; high-bandwidth image data are handled through their native interfaces and referenced via lightweight handles to preserve efficiency.
 Visualizers such as Foxglove and Meshcat~\citep{qin2023anyteleop} are also ready to be wired to selected states.